CleberPeter/SOTARU/README.md

 The update files pointed to by the history are distributed by the nodes through a distributed hash table (DHT) with the [Kademlia](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) algorithm.

-### HTTP API
+### API

-Documentation for integration with the nodes is available at [HTTP_API](https://github.com/CleberPeter/dOTA/blob/main/docs/api.md).
+Documentation for integration with the nodes is available at [API](https://github.com/CleberPeter/dOTA/blob/main/docs/api.md).

-### Blockchain Blocks
+### Blockchain

-The structure employed for each of the blockchain blocks is available at [Blockchain_blocks](https://github.com/CleberPeter/dOTA/blob/main/docs/blockchain_blocks.md).
+The structure employed for each of the blockchain blocks is available at [Blockchain](https://github.com/CleberPeter/dOTA/blob/main/docs/blockchain_blocks.md).